lz-zu/lz-zu.github.io/_pages/about.md

 <div class="intro-panel" markdown="1">

 Hi, I am an Assistant Professor at the College of Electronics and Information Engineering, Shenzhen University (<a href="https://en.szu.edu.cn/">SZU</a>).
 I received my Ph.D. from the School of Mechatronics Engineering, Harbin Institute of Technology (<a href="https://www.hit.edu.cn/">HIT</a>), and was a joint Ph.D. student at the College of Computing and Data Science, Nanyang Technological University (<a href="https://www.ntu.edu.sg/">NTU</a>), Singapore.
 During my Ph.D., I was fortunate to be supervised by <a href="https://homepage.hit.edu.cn/linlin?lang=zh">Prof. Lin Lin</a> and <a href="https://homepage.hit.edu.cn/fusong?lang=zh">Prof. Song Fu</a> at HIT, and <a href="https://scholar.google.com/citations?user=d4ZYx6gAAAAJ&hl">Prof. Siu Cheung Hui</a> at NTU.
-I have also closely collaborated with <a href="https://panzhous.github.io/">Prof. Pan Zhou</a>.

 </div>